Special offer

 • Run advertising campaigns

-A real estate agent who helps owners sell a property may also be referred to as a seller’s agent or listing agent.
+A real estate agent who helps owners sell property is known as a seller’s agent or listing agent.

-When a seller wants to put their property up for sale, they’ll generally contact a real estate agent to act on their behalf.
-With the seller’s best interests in mind, the real estate agent uses their knowledge of the market to accurately price the property, list it and market it to potential buyers.
+With the seller’s best interests in mind, the listing agent uses their market knowledge to accurately determine the property’s sale price, list it and promote it to potential buyers.

 In working with sellers, a real estate agent may perform the following key roles and duties:

-• Prepare comparative market research analysis to establish a realistic asking price (beyond what an online estimator can do)
+• Prepare a comparative market research analysis to establish a realistic asking price

 • Identify which assets are a property’s top selling points for that neighborhood

-• Pinpoint the best places to invest money in improvements
+• Determine the best way to spend money on improvements

 • Stage the property to make it appealing to buyers